rodney-m/curated-design-tools/README.md

 ### Font Icons

 - [Font Awesome](https://fontawesome.com) -  Get vector icons and social logos on your website with Font Awesome

+### Image Compression

+- [Image Compression](https://compressor.io/compress) - Get your images compressed without loosing the resolution so that your site might load faster

 ### Stock Video